Matthew Vines, Executive Director

-Lauren grew up in a conservative church in Florida where her gay friends were taught that same-sex relationships were sinful, and The Reformation Project was instrumental in making her a more outspoken advocate for LGBT equality in the church.
+Lauren grew up in a conservative church where her gay friends were taught that same-sex relationships were sinful, and The Reformation Project was instrumental in making her a more outspoken advocate for LGBTQ equality in the church.
 After receiving her Ph.D. from Florida State University where her research focused on gender and sexuality in the development of evangelicalism, she taught college courses in American religion and gender studies, and most recently worked with the Cooperative Baptist Fellowship on their $12 million endowment campaign.
 She is passionate about connecting donors to worthy causes, especially ones that advance equality.
-Lauren lives with her husband, who is a pastor, and young son in Atlanta, Georgia.
-She enjoys reading memoirs, eating at new restaurants, water skiing, snow skiing, traveling to new places, and visiting her nieces in Florida.
+Lauren lives with her husband, who is a pastor, and young son in St. Petersburg, Florida.
+She enjoys reading memoirs, eating at new restaurants, water skiing, snow skiing, and traveling to new places.

 Pronouns: she/her E-mail: firstname.lastname@example.org